-- a) Patrol is defined as the act of checking on an independent and unscheduled basis that the applicable processes, activities and associated documentation of the shipbuilding functions identified in Tab 1 of Pt A, Ch 3, Sec 1 of Tasneef Rules for the Classification of Ships (see [1.3]) continue to conform to classification and statutory - b) Review string documents in order to determine traceability and identification, and to confirm that processes continue to conform to classification and statutory requirements. - c) Witness is defined as the attendance at scheduled inspections in accordance with the agreed Inspection and Test Plans to the extent necessary to check compliance with the survey requirements.
+- a) Patrol is defined as the act of checking on an independent and unscheduled basis that the applicable processes, activities and associated documentation of the shipbuilding functions identified in Tab 1 of Pt A, Ch 3, Sec 1 of Tasneef Rules for the Classification of Ships (see [1.3]) continue to conform to classification and statutory - b) Review s defined as the act of examining documents in order to determine traceability and identification, and to confirm that processes continue to conform to classification and statutory requirements. - c) Witness is defined as the attendance at scheduled inspections in accordance with the agreed Inspection and Test Plans to the extent necessary to check compliance with the survey requirements.